top of page

 b.
 A collection of lyrical poems and songs.

-Psalms was originally thought to be written by David.
+The Book of Psalms was originally believed to be written by David.

 Modern consensus now agrees that many authors contributed to the collection.